Aaron Martin (footballer, born 1989): Eastleigh

 In July 2022, Martin returned to Eastleigh after having left the club 13 years previously; manager Lee Bradbury noted that "he's a local lad coming home".
 Martin was announced as club captain ahead of the commencement of the 2022–23 season and went on to feature 36 times throughout the campaign, helping Eastleigh to a solid defensive record.
 However, they did not achieve their aim of making the play-offs.
 In April 2024, Martin announced his retirement from professional football at the end of the 2023–24 season.

 Style of play

 Martin was a 1.90 m centre-back.
 A laid-back individual, he admitted that he needed to add more aggression to his game and be more dominant in the air.
 He was a vocal player with good organisational and leadership skills and was comfortable in possession.

 Managerial career

 Havant & Waterlooville

 On 17 November 2025, Martin was appointed as manager of Southern League Premier Division South club Havant & Waterlooville.

+On 24 September 2026, Martin was sacked.